office equipments

 Office Supplies

 As a freelancer, you run your own business.
 Therefore, your business expenses are tax-deductible.
-If you work in an office from home, you should keep track of your office supplies during the course of the year.
+If you work in an office from home, you should keep track of your office supplies during the year.

-Office supplies is one of the most important deductions for freelance taxes.
+Office supplies are one of the most important deductions for freelance taxes.
 Some of the most common office supplies that freelancers use include:

 • Purchasing a new computer that is used entirely for business purposes, such as writing